rudra-singh1/scn-documentation/README.md

 All our documentation is stored in 'Markdown' files so that they can be easily modified and changed without heavy technical knowledge.

+### Markdown Editors

+- A nice and simple online editor is [StackEdit](https://stackedit.io/app#) which will let you type in markdown and see what it would look like in realtime in split-screen.

+- Another option is [HackMD](https://hackmd.io/) which has the same features as StackEdit but it also allows you to connect to your own GitHub repo and pull/push.
+	- This is a nice option if you are uncomfortable with using Git from the command line.

 ## Documentation Directory Structure

 ### Top-level pages